TERREMEMBER/znbase/docs/content/v2.0/admin/ysql-dumpall.md

 ## Environment

-The following PostgreSQL environment variables, referenced in some `ysql_dumpall` and `ysql_dump` options, are used by YugabyteDB for PostgreSQL compatibility:
+The following PostgreSQL environment variables, referenced in some `ysql_dumpall` and `ysql_dump` options, are used by ZNbaseDB for PostgreSQL compatibility:

 - `PGHOST`
 - `PGPORT`